canarybuilds/zulip/templates/zerver/help/configure-default-view.md

 By default, the <kbd>Esc</kbd> key shortcut will ultimately navigate to your default view.
 You can disable this key binding if you would prefer.
-This will not disable other <kbd>Esc</kbd> key shortcuts used in Zulip, and will not affect the behavior of the <kbd>Ctrl</kbd> + <kbd>[</kbd>
+This will not disable other <kbd>Esc</kbd> key shortcuts used in Feniks Chat, and will not affect the behavior of the <kbd>Ctrl</kbd> + <kbd>[</kbd>
 shortcut.